1981 Michigan 500: Race

 A constant rain marred race day on Sunday July 19.
 Once it became apparent the rain would not stop, the race was postponed until the following Saturday.
 While the possibility existed for the race to be run on Monday, (with NBC taping the event for later broadcast), Roger Penske decided to run the following weekend to retain spectators.

 "The best thing would be to run the next day, Penske said.
 "The decision was made because of the wonderful support we've had, from the press and from all of the fans.
 We felt we needed to give them the opportunity to come back.
 We're trying to help the fans, and I think you'll see most of them come back."

 A practice session was held on Friday, July 24, ahead of the rescheduled race.
 Polesitter Tom Sneva posted the fastest practice speed at 199.5 mph.

 When the race began, Tom Sneva pulled out to a lead.
 At the beginning of lap two, Larry Cannon spun in turn two and continued.

 The restart came out on lap five and Johnny Rutherford quickly passed Sneva for the lead.
 In turn one, Gordon Johncock and Bill Whittington crashed.

 On lap 25, Bill Tempero blew an engine in turn one.
-Larry Dickson lightly hit the wall after hitting the oil and Pancho Carter spun into the infied grass.
+Larry Dickson lightly hit the wall after hitting the oil and Pancho Carter spun into the infield grass.
 Under caution, Herm Johnson's car caught fire while refueling.
 The methanol fire spread uncontrolled to other pit boxes as people fled.
 Tires exploding from the heat caused loud explosions.
 Heroic work from firefighters kept the fuel tanks from exploding.
 Track fire crews were unable to completely extinguish the blaze, firefighters from the Cambridge Township Department were summoned and were able to extinguish the fire in five minutes.

 14 people were injured in the fire.
 12 were treated for minor burns at the track hospital, including Johnson who had minor facial burns.
 Graig Nelson, a Johnson crew member, was hospitalized with first and second degree burns to his feet.
 Jay Signore, a Team Penske crewman for Bobby Unser, suffered a cut leg and was hospitalized.
-The race was red-flagged for 97 minutes while fire damage was cleaned and fire equipment was replaced.
+The race was red-flagged for 97 minutes while fire damage was cleaned and fire damaged-equipment was replaced.
 It was the third pit fire in two months, following a fire in Rick Mears's pit during the Indianapolis 500 and a previous fire for Herm Johnson at Milwaukee.